Margee Ensign: Works

 Ensign started the New Foundation School (NFS) in 2014 at the American University of Nigeria (AUN) in Yola where she served as president during the height of Boko Haram's terrorist insurgency and now the president of the American University of Nigeria, 2021.

 Award

+Ensign has received the following awards: Rotary International Paul Harris Fellow Award.
 In 2011 Ensign was awarded the "African Leadership Award in Educational Excellence" conferred upon her in London by African Leadership Magazine.
+Other awards include the African Leadership Award from the World Center for Corporate Social Responsibility, Women of Jama’atul Nasril Islam Humanitarian Award, Honorary Doctorates: American University of Paris and New College.